Getting Started with NCache Open Source

 <server>tag to your server's ip address.
 Mention all the cache server ip addresses here as separate<server>tags.Please perform the above steps for all cache clients.

-For the configuration changes made to take effect, you will need to restart the NCache Service.
-Therefore, you need to make sure you have enough privileges to restart the service.
+For the configuration changes made to take effect, you will need to restart both the cache instance and the NCache Service (NCacheSvc).
+Ensure you have enough privileges to restart the service.
 If the user is not an Administrator, run PowerShell as an administrator.
 Otherwise, you might get an error message, "Cannot open NCacheSvc service on computer."

 Execute the following command in PowerShell to restart the NCache Service: